Year-round staff job openings (updated March 27):

 *Not all staff are needed/required to serve the entirety of the summer schedule.
 Please note your availability during the application process and dates will be confirmed as part of the contract process.

-- Apply: Submit a completed application form (new summer staff or returning summer staff) online by March 1
+- Apply: Submit a completed application form (new summer staff or returning summer staff) online

 - References: Provide names of three references on your application that camp will contact to complete a reference form for you.